Threat Detection Policies

 Kubernetes Audit Policy

-Powered by the falco engine, provide a way to filter Kuernetes audit logs using flexible condition expressions.
-See also Kubernetes Audit Logging.
+Powered by the Falco engine, these policies provide a way to filter Kubernetes audit logs using flexible condition expressions.
+To use the managed Kubernetes audit policies included out of the box, you must first install/enable the audit logging feature.

 AWS CloudTrail Policy